Waxicoar/dsc80_final_project/README.md

 * **Test Statistic:** $RMSE_{\text{Low Pop}} - RMSE_{\text{High Pop}}$

 ### Hypotheses
-* **Null Hypothesis ($H_0$):** The model is fair.
+* **Null Hypothesis:** The model is fair.
 The RMSE for low population states and high population states is roughly equal, and any observed difference is purely due to random split chance.
-* **Alternative Hypothesis ($H_A$):** The model is unfair.
+* **Alternative Hypothesis:** The model is unfair.
 The RMSE for low population states is significantly different from the RMSE for high population states, indicating a systemic demographic bias.
-* **Significance Level ($\alpha$):** 0.05.
+* **Significance Level:** 0.05.

 ### Results & Evaluation
 After running a permutation test with 1,000 demographic label swaps, we calculated a final **p-value of 0.38**.

-Because $0.38 > 0.05$, we fail to reject the null hypothesis.
+Because 0.38 > 0.05, we fail to reject the null hypothesis.
 We conclude that there is no statistically significant evidence of a fairness disparity in our model's accuracy between low-population and high-population areas; the model remains structurally equitable across both groups.